microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-getopenshifts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get all [openShifts](../resources/openshift.md) across all teams a user is a direct member of.
+Get all [openShift](../resources/openshift.md) objects across all teams a user is a direct member of.

 ## Permissions